luohuazju/sillycat-analyzer-java/README.md

 Analyzer the @username, URL and {smile}, {sad} ... emoticons.

-Three types of contents from URL
+Three types of contents from string

 1. username  (maybe have a dictionary in DB, large number of usernames)